timurg24/doomi/README.md

 ## Platforms
 - GNU/Linux
 - Windows
+- MacOS

 ## Building
 All dependencies will be either found on the system or installed via FetchContent.

  Just run the CMake and then compile with your build system of choice.

 ## Features
 See `CHANGES.md` for all the changes made.